-In understanding the history of work on lower bounds for the ring firing synchronization problem, it is instructive to consider state lower bounds for the firing synchronization problem on the array.
+In understanding the history of the work on lower bounds for the ring firing synchronization problem, it is instructive to consider state lower bounds for the firing synchronization problem on the array.
 Despite the large body of work that exists for the firing synchronization problem, very little work has been done on finding lower bounds for the problem.
 The only known state lower bound for the problem was claimed in 1967 by Balzer [1] and confirmed in 1994 by Sanders [10].
-Sanders showed that there is no 4-state minimal-time solution to the restricted original problem, the problem where the initiator must be located at the right endpoint of the array.
+Sanders showed that there is no 4-state minimaltime solution to the restricted original problem, the problem where the initiator must be located at the right endpoint of the array.

 The technique used for finding the state lower bound was a modified exhaustive search.
 Balzer wrote a simulation program that examined all possible 4-state solutions in an attempt to demonstrate that none of the solutions correctly solve the firing synchronization problem.
 Sanders showed that Balzer's program was incomplete but was able to write a correct implementation of the program to confirm the 4-state lower bound.
 It is crucial for both programs that only minimal-time solutions are examined.
-This is because the assumption allows the programs to discard any solution that uses more than 2n-2 rounds for synchronize an array of n automata, making the search feasible.
+This assumption allows the programs to discard any solution that would require more than the minimal number of rounds for synchronization, making the search feasible.

 Disappointingly, Sanders showed that this technique of exhaustive search does not scale.
 In particular, it cannot be used to determine if there is a 5-state solution to the firing synchronization problem on the array, as the search space grows too quickly.
-This leaves a gap between the best known solution, a 6-state automaton by Mazoyer [6], and the best known lower bound of 4-states.
+This leaves a gap between the best known solution, a 6-state automaton by Mazoyer [6], and the best known lower bound of 4-states [1,10].
 This problem has remained open for nearly 20 years.

 In an attempt to tackle this long-standing open problem, we consider the number of states needed to solve the ring variant of the firing squad problem.
 It is our hope that by gaining insight into state lower bounds for the ring, progress can be made in finding lower bounds on the number of states needed for the original problem.
 Finding a relationship between the structure of solutions for the ring and solutions for the array may aid us in producing the long-sought lower bound.
-To the best of our knowledge this avenue of research has not been explored, and no state lower bounds for the ring firing synchronization problem exist.
+To the best of our knowledge this avenue of research has not been explored, and no state lower bounds for the ring firing synchronization problem exist prior to our work [2,12].

-2.3 Our contributions
+2.4.
+Our contributions

 We present a 8-state, symmetric, minimal-time solution to the firing synchronization problem on the ring.
 This solution is adapted from Szwerinski's solution to the original firing synchronization problem [13].
 To synchronize an array of length n the ring solution requires time n.
 It uses 8 fewer states than the best-known existing solution for the ring, and it is the first symmetric solution for the ring.
 We also give a 6-state, non-minimal-time solution for ring synchronization.
 This solution is an extension of Mazoyer's solution to the original problem [6].
-It requires 2n-2 steps to synchronize an array with n automata.
+It requires 2n - 2 steps to synchronize an array with n automata.
 This is the first non-minimal-time solution for the firing synchronization problem on the ring, and it uses 2 fewer states that our minimal-time solution and 10 fewer states than Culik's solution.

 We also give the first known state lower bounds for the firing synchronization problem on the ring.
-These are the first state lower bounds for any variant of the firing synchronization problem that do not use exhaustive search.
-Our first state lower bound is the following theorem:
+Our first state lower bound is given in the following theorem: